Chromebook vs Windows laptop – what’s the difference?

 Your Chromebook will automatically update with the latest anti-virus and other software – so don’t worry about viruses sneaking in.

-Each time you switch on your Chromebook it will check for updates and install any that come up – without needing to restart.
+Each time you switch on your Chromebook, it’ll check for updates and install any that come up – without needing to restart.

-Chromebooks boot up superfast.
-Switch it on and it’ll be running in under 10 seconds – faster to get study, films and games started.
+Chromebooks boot up super-fast.
+Switch it on and it’ll be running in under 10 seconds – faster to get assignments, films and games started.

 Got a long car journey or plane ride to fill with entertainment?
 With a 12-hour battery, kids of all ages will be kept busy, so you can focus on the road or get in some chill time yourself.

 Kids and parents alike can enjoy a Chromebook's wide selection of entertainment choices.
-Watch Riverdale or Peppa Pig via the Netflix app or download a movie from Google Play.
+Watch The Witcher or Peppa Pig via the Netflix app or download a movie from Google Play.

-Chromebooks are designed to be used when connected to the internet – but you can still use if offline, too:
+Chromebooks are designed to be used when connected to the internet – but you can still use it when you're offline, too: